cult-of-coders/meteor-tuts/source/chapters/1/users.md

 Meteor.userId() // will return the _id of the current logged in user
 ```

-`Meteor.user()` is a reactive data source, so if you use it in a Tracker, then you will benefit from it's reactivity,
+`Meteor.user()` is a reactive data source, so if you use it in a Tracker, then you will benefit from it's reactivity.
-meaning you can show some stuff for logged in users, and hide for anonymous ones.

 Another thing you may notice is how `emails` key is structured:
 ```js